 The exact resistance you’re looking for varies depending on the make and model of your vehicle.
 Refer to your service manual for the correct ohms and voltage for each circuit.
 Not all vehicles require a resistance reading under 0.8 A for this DTC to appear.

-The most common solution for restoring your vehicle’s performance and removing this DTC is to replace the entire sensor number one on bank one, also known as the air/fuel sensor.
+The most common way to fix your vehicle’s performance and remove this DTC is replacing the engine bank 1 sensor 1, also known as the air/fuel sensor.
 As your vehicle ages, this sensor and the heater can wear out over time, reducing its efficiency and causing error code P0031.